Final laboratory test

 1. The acidity of the water is due to:

-4. the burette reads only at the start of titration process;
+3. the burette reads before the start of titration and at the end of titration;

 1. are titrated with hydrochloric acid in presence of methyl orange;